TTUNEPH2025/GN/docs/FSGS.md

 ## **OverView**
   * Most common cause of Nephrotic syndrome in U.S.
   * 3 types: Idiopathic, Secondary, and Genetic
-  * Idioppathic can reoccure in  Transplant patients (typically rapid coures in the first months)
+  * Idiopathic can reoccur in  Transplant patients (typically rapid coures in the first months)
   * Patient's with APOL1 varient: increase incidence of FSGS typical lesions and collapsing lesions
 ## **Pathophysiology**
   * Primary: Circulating Permeability factors yet to identified